 Figure 64 shows the Script Editor.
-At the top left in the dialog is a set of function buttons.
-At the top right is a table containing all entities in the model.
 In the middle, a script pad is placed where you can edit a script either by clicking on the function buttons and selecting entities from the table, or by typing in text.
-Remember to press the Return key at the end of the script.
 You can check whether the syntax of your script is correct by pressing the Check button.
-Error messages will appear in the bottom panel.
+If the check fails, error messages will appear in a tooltip when you place the mouse over the Check Failure message.